opsmop/opsmop/docs/source/faq.rst

 Easy enough.

-The "name" parameter might take an array in the near future, but what's wrong with the shell command?
+The "name" parameter should take an array in the near future, but what's wrong with the shell command?
 Nothing, really.

 Are There Going To Be New Language Features?
 --------------------------------------------